openmindculture/tools-settings/stellenbeschreibungen-ausschreibungen.md

 Schlagworte
 Front End Typescript ReactJS HTML CSS Clean Code Unit Testing Prozessoptimierung Devops Web Entwicklung Rekrutierung Nexus 1000V Software Architecture Softwareentwicklung User Stories Figma Refactoring

+## Front End Developer (Autodesk)

+The position is based in Berlin (Hybrid)

+Responsibilities

+Write clean, reliable and secure code in different languages and technologies (mostly Typescript, JavaScript, React, HTML)

+Develop and maintain unit tests and E2E tests; strive to automate testing as much as possible

+Help divide large features into clear, manageable tasks

+Align activities with stakeholders, inform technical decisions and help lead projects to completion

+Actively collaborate within and outside of the team, bringing new ideas and challenging the status quo

+Participate in code reviews to ensure new code conforms to highest standards

+Understand, embrace, and promote agile methodologies, principles, and values within the team

+Minimum Qualifications

++3 years' experience as Front End Developer

+Strong experience with TypeScript and modern front-end frameworks (e.g., React)

+Skilled in building responsive, performant web interfaces

+Comfortable integrating with REST APIs

+Clean, maintainable coding practices and version control (Git)

+Preferred Qualifications

+Experience with Python (e.g., for backend or scripting)

+Familiarity with data visualization/plotting libraries (e.g., Recharts, Chart.js, Plotly, VTK)

+Understanding of testing, CI/CD, and accessibility best practices

+Collaborate with Product Manager, Experience Designers and software developers to explore new capabilities, assess usability and constraints and ensure feasibility.

+Experience with Docker and container-based development/deployment

+Familiarity with modern front-end tooling and deployment strategies (e.g., Vite, Tailwind CSS, PostCSS, esbuild)